Live From Dublin, Ireland

 What kind of maneuvers are you doing?

-Oh, I've just been like followed by one of James Bond's enemies or something.
+Oh, I remember.
+I was being like followed by one of James Bond's enemies or something.

 That seems awfully dangerous, James, to be slapping the driver when he's in the midst of reversing.

-I mean, when you have your vision wildly impaired because you're looking over your back seat, oh, I'm sorry, and I guess that's okay.
+I mean, when you have your vision wildly impaired because you're looking over your back seat, oh, I'm sorry, I guess that's just

 It's a great time to have someone slap you in the leg up to 25 times.